 A defined engineering philosophy can help teams navigate these obstacles and find the best path forward.

 So what is an engineering philosophy, exactly?

-To set up your current and future team members for success, we always recommend defining a team, department, or even company-wide engineering philosophy.
+To set up your current and future team members for success, we always recommend defining a team or department engineering philosophy.